bcoles/kasld/tests/vm/README.md

 likely best-guess window beats the guaranteed one and what signal drove it — the published tables in [docs/reproducibility.md](../../docs/reproducibility.md) are generated this way.

+`tests/vm/run chart` renders the same rows as an SVG range chart, one row per architecture, written to stdout — the committed copy is `docs/diagrams/entropy-by-arch.svg`.
+It reads `cmd_table`'s output rather than the boot logs, so the chart and the matrix cannot disagree.

 The speculative-narrowing table excludes microarchitectural side-channel narrowings (`method:timing` — cache/speculation oracles such as `prefetch` and